10up/ElasticPress/README.md

 ```

 #### Issues
-If you identify any errors in this plugin, or have an idea for an improvement, please open an issue.
+If you identify any errors or have an idea for improving the plugin, please open an issue.
 We're excited to
 see what the community thinks of this project, and we would love your input.